MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Austria/how-to-print-general-ledger-setup-information.md

     ms.author: edupont

 ---
-# How to: Print General Ledger Setup Information
+# How to: Print General Ledger Setup Information in Austria
 Before you use [!INCLUDE[navnow](../../includes/navnow_md.md)] in the daily business, you can run the **G/L Setup Information** report to display the master data that you have set up.
 You can look over this master data so that you have a baseline to compare to, and then verify that you have set up posting groups correctly, for example.

 ## To print general ledger setup information